 - Provide stability

 A goal is a broad definition, saying “improve profitability”.
 It lacks the specifics and defined in general and broad terms.
-Objectives on the other hand, are quite specific and further define the goal.
+Objectives, on the other hand, are quite specific and further define the goal.
 To continue with ‘profitability’ example, objectives can be defined as:

 10k$ net profit as % of investment in a year.

 Here, the question is – How do you set a good objective.
-What are smart objectives used for?
+What are the smart objectives used for?
 Well, while explaining, objectives a SMART acronym is commonly used:

 - Measurable: Objectives are always defined in measurable terms.
 We can measure the above objectives using a target of 10k$ and 15k$ profit.

 - Relevant: Objectives should be aligned with goals.
-These goals are further aligned with mission and vision of the organization.
+These goals are further aligned with the mission and vision of the organization.